 What tools are available to support this?

 Supply chain management tools, such as Greenlight Supplier Management are a great start for understanding the origins of your product.
-Supply chain transparency gives you the opportunity to collaborate with your supply base and quickly action and manage responses to risk.
+Supply chain transparency allows you to collaborate with your supply base and quickly action and manage responses to risk.